Why Vigo

 Infrastructure cost: near zero

-One process, one SQLite file, ~50 MB RAM at 10,000 nodes.
+One process, one SQLite file, ~6 GB RAM at 10,000 envoys.
 No PostgreSQL cluster, no Redis, no message queue, no compile master fleet.
 The server that runs your monitoring can run Vigo too.

 No per-node agent licensing